Sutto/rocket_pants/README.md

 Likewise, in Rails applications RocketPants also adds `RocketPants::CacheMiddleware` before the controller endpoints to implement
 ["Efficient Validation"](http://rtomayko.github.com/rack-cache/faq).

+## Installing RocketPants

+Installing RocketPants is a simple matter of adding:

+    gem 'rocket_pants', '~> 1.0'

+To your `Gemfile` and running `bundle install`.
+Next, instead of inherited from `ActionController::Base`, simply inherit from `RocketPants::Base` instead.
+If you're working with an API-only application, I typically change this in `ApplicationController` and inherit from `ApplicationController` as usual.
+Otherwise, I generate a new `ApiController` base controller along side `ApplicationController` which instead inherits from `RocketPants::Base` and place all my logic there.

+## Configuration

+Setting up RocketPants in your rails application is pretty simple and requires a minimal amount of effort.
+Inside your environment configuration, RocketPants offers the following options to control how it's configured (and their expanded alternatives):

+- `config.rocket_pants.use_caching` - Defaulting to true for production environments and false elsewhere, defines whether RocketPants caching setup as described below is used.
+- `config.rocket_pants.cache` - A `Moneta::Store` instance used as the rocket pants cache, defaulting to a moneta memory instance.
+Change for proper caching.
+(See [here](https://github.com/wycats/moneta) for more information on Moneta.)

+## Version Controllers / Routes

+The current preferred way of dealing with version APIs in RocketPants is to do it using routes in the form of `/:version/:endpoint` - e.g. `GET /1/users/324`.
+RocketPants has support in the router and controller level for enforcing and controlling this.
+In the controller, it's a matter of specifying the required API versions:

+    class UsersController < RocketPants::Base
+      version 1 # A single version
+      # or...
+      version 2..3 # 2-3 support this controller
+    end

+And in the case of multiple versions, I strongly encourage namespaces the controllers inside modules.
+If the version param (as specified) by the URL does not match, then the specified controllre will return an `:invalid_version` error as shown below.

+Next, in your `config/routes.rb` file, you can also declare versions using the following syntax and it will automatically set up the routes for you:

+    api :version => 1 do
+      get 'x', :to => 'test#item'
+    end

+Which will route `GET /1/x` to `TestController#item`.

+Likewise, you can specify a route for multiple versions by:

+    api :versions => 1..3 do
+      get 'x', :to => 'test#item'
+    end

 ## Working with data

 When using RocketPants, you write your controllers the same as how you would with normal ActionController, the only thing that